imrtech/World_Weather_Analysis/README.md

 In this project we are testing new capabilitiles for the PlanMyTrip app.
 This information will be used to identify potential travel destinations and nearby hotels.

 We will perform the following:
- - Add the weather description to the weather data and use OpenWeatherMap's API to retreive the latitude and longtitude, temperatures, and other weather conditions such as humidity, cloudiness, and windspeed.
+ - Add the weather description to the weather data and use OpenWeatherMap's API to retrieve the latitude and longtitude, temperatures, and other weather conditions such as humidity, cloudiness, and windspeed.
  - Filter data by creating user inputs for weather preferences.
  - Create a travel itinerary
  - We will use Google Maps Directions API to create a travel route between the four cities and a marker layer map.